Christina's Husband and Kid Opening Presents

 Most of the time?
 It's a combination.
 But business structure problems often masquerade as boundary problems or communication problems.
 If you keep trying to fix boundaries while your business structure creates chaos, nothing actually changes.

-4. The Busy Season Strategy
+Framework 4: The Busy Season Strategy

 Life gets busier sometimes.
 Holidays, special occasions, family visiting, travel, illnesses, launches, busy seasons at your partner's job, kids' activities ramping up, unexpected crises.